AriGood/Java-IDE/README.md

 Ari Good - arigood
-Bill wants to be able to use a simple ide with nice window mangment that will flage errors well he codes. he also wants to be able to run commands in the terminal to test code and creat dirictories.
+Bill wants to be able to use a simple ide with nice window mangment that will flage errors well he codes. he also wants to be able to run commands in the terminal to test code and creat directories.

+Dario Sanchez - dariosanp
+Norbit wants to make a Java program for a client.
+He creates a new Java file and writes the main class.
+He creates and programs new testing files.
+He runs into an error during the coding process and uses the debugger to troubleshoot his code.
+He was able to fix his code and his customer was happy with the program.